Psurya07/Employee-departure-prediction-using-machine-learning-models/README.md

 # Employee-departure-prediction-using-machine-learning-models
-Machine learning project which uses various classification models to predict whether an employee is likely to quit the organisation or not
+This project aims to develop and evaluate machine learning models for predicting employee departure or churn.
+The dataset contains crucial employee information such as gender, distance from the office, years of experience, salary details, and performance reviews.
+The main objective is to build accurate classification models that can predict whether an employee will leave the company or not based on these attributes.
+By leveraging machine learning algorithms and evaluating model performance.